casinthecloud/ruby-cas-client-demo/README.md

-Ruby webapp protected by the rubycas-client
+Ruby webapp protected by the rubycas-client (https://github.com/rubycas/rubycas-client) ==
-==

 ![English](https://www.casinthecloud.com/img/other/flag_en.png)

-Demo using the rubycas-client (v2.3.10.rc1) to protect a Rails web application.
+Demo using the rubycas-client (v2.3.9) to protect a Rails web application (`gem install rails`, `gem install rubycas-client`).

 Use **rails server** to start the webapp on **http://localhost:3000**.
 The url 'protected/index' is protected and should trigger a CAS authentication.